Jewish Labour Movement: Early 20th century

 Poale Zion was active in Britain during World War I, under the leadership of J Pomeranz and Morris Meyer, and influential on the British labour movement, including on the drafting (by Sidney Webb and Arthur Henderson) of the Labour Party’s War Aims Memorandum, recognising the "right of return" of Jews to Palestine, a document which preceded the Balfour Declaration by three months.
 In this period, it published the periodical Jewish Labour Correspondence.

 After World War I, Poale Zion published several pamphlets in Yiddish and a Yiddish journal, Undzer Veg.
 Shlomo Kaplansky collaborated with the Independent Labour Party in setting up the Vienna International of socialist parties.

 In mid-1920, the World Union of Poale Zion in Vienna set up a Poale Zion office in London, led by Shlomo Kaplansky and David Ben-Gurion.
 The office was in rooms in Petticoat Lane, where Moshe Sharett worked part-time translating Yiddish into English.
 They built contacts with both Labour and the Independent Labour Party, and succeeded in becoming affiliated to the British Labour Party in 1920 under the name of The Jewish Socialist Labour Party, claiming membership of 3,000, although actual membership was a few hundred.
 One issue that they tried to influence policy on was the northern border of Palestine which was being decided at the San Remo conference.
 They hoped that it would be extended as far as the Litani River.
 They had only limited success in influencing Labour Party Middle East policy and the office closed in March 1921.
 However, party leader Ramsay MacDonald was influenced by PZ, who would publish his pamphlet A Socialist in Palestine (1922) documenting his visit to Palestine.

 In 1923, Leah L'Estrange Malone became the organisation's first female chair.

 By 1928, the World Union of Poale Zion claimed to have 1,000 members in the United Kingdom.
 World PZ leader Dov Hoz was based in the UK in 1928, and set about reviving and re-organising Poale Zion (Great Britain), including inspiring PZ members to become more active in the mainstream Labour Party.
-Young Poale Zion was launched in Bethnal Green in 1928, by Sam Dreen.
+Young Poale Zion was launched in Bethnal Green, London, in 1928, by Sam Dreen.

 Poale Zion and Dov Hoz played a crucial role in the 1930 Whitechapel and St Georges by-election, swinging the Jewish vote behind the non-Jewish Labour candidate, James Henry Hall, rather than the Jewish Liberal candidate Barnett Janner.

 In the 1940s, Poale Zion (Great Britain) claimed a membership of nearly 2,000.